 There are five villages named after Caribbean Islands: Aruba, Barbados, Martinique, Jamaica, and Trinidad.
 Martinique and Barbados are located on either side of Old Port Royale, while Aruba is adjacent to Disney’s Riviera Resort (along with their Skyliner Station).
 Another Skyliner station, specifically for the Caribbean Beach Resort, is located next to Jamaica.

-The villages are all fairly similar, with a different color scheme.
+The villages are all fairly similar, with different color schemes.
 Each village is compromised of several two-story buildings.
 There are no elevators, so keep this in mind if traveling with a stroller or wheelchair.

 Each section has a bus stop, as well as a quiet pool.
 Because it’s such a big resort, there’s also an internal bus that runs a loop around the different sections.